MuttData/muttlib/CONTRIBUTING.md

 - Class dosctrings explaining what it is
 - Method/functions to explain what it does and what it's parameters are

-As an additional tool, `muttlib` incorporates [interrogate](https://interrogate.readthedocs.io/en/latest/#) to analyze the docstring coverage. `interrogate` is a dependency installed with `[dev]` option.
+As an additional tool, `muttlib` incorporates [interrogate](https://interrogate.readthedocs.io/en/latest/#) to analyze the docstring coverage. `interrogate` is a dependency installed with `dev` dependency group (`poetry install --with dev`).
 To run the coverage, use the following command:

 ```bash
 poetry run interrogate muttlib -c pyproject.toml